-If you’re thinking of selling your home over the next few months, then you will need to make sure it’s ready.
+If you’re thinking of selling your home over the next few months in 2021, then you will need to make sure it’s ready.
 Although you can put it up for sale at any time, it certainly pays – literally – to take some time and do some work in it before you commit to putting it on the market.
 A few hours and for a few dollars spent here and there, will give you a healthy return on your investment when it comes to selling.

 Joe Santoro, co-founder of Personal Property Managers lists 7 quick tips for getting your home ready to sell: